-Street Talk Suite Talk is a rap opera that integrates young inner city poets with modern dancers and live classical violin to tell the story of a post-Brown vs. The Board of Education world where people are still separate and unequal but can find their way to harmony, integration, and wholeness.
+Street Talk Suite Talk is a Rap Beats opera that integrates young inner city poets with modern dancers and live classical violin to tell the story of a post-Brown vs. The Board of Education world where people are still separate and unequal but can find their way to harmony, integration, and wholeness.

 Anna Myer and Dancers created this work to give voice to young people living in neighborhoods plagued by gang violence.
 Nine young rappers from Dorchester, Roxbury, and Lowell wrote from their own experiences living in the inner city.
 They don’t write about history but about what is happening now, and what it means for all of us.
 Their concerns gain strength by “showing” rather than telling in this multimedia work.